fedeghe/malta/README.md

     var Malta = require('malta');
     Malta.get().check(['templateFile', 'outDirectory', '-plugins=...', '-vars=...', '-options=...']).start(/**
-        here You can specify a function which will be called at every build with the Malta instance as context and will receive an object containing the current file _name_ and _content_
+        here You can specify a function which will be called at every build step, with the Malta instance as context and will receive an object containing the current file _name_ and _content_
         eg:
          function (o) {
             console.log('Instance : ', this);